-Interestingly, with a $h_4$ field, specific heat features cusp-like peak (and no rounded peak typical of KT transitions) whereas a $h_8$ field can produce double $C_V$ peaks.
-Particularly a $XYh_4h_8$ model\cite{sb3}, in both limits of compatible and competing spin configurations, deserves attention for it features double peaks in quanitities like specific heat.
-A $h_4$ field giving a single cusp-like peak indicates a crossover to Ising-like phases.
-Contrarily a $h_8$ field gives a low T peak for FM to KT transition and a higher-T peak for KT to paramagentic phase transition\cite{sb3}.
-These two fields can prefer compatible or competing spin connfigurations depending on whether $h_4h_8>0$ or $h_4h_8<0$ respectively.
+These two fields can prefer compatible or competing spin configurations depending on whether $h_4h_8>0$ or $h_4h_8<0$ respectively.
 In the compatible regime with both $h_4,~h_8$ positive, one sees a single high temperature continuous transition and/or a low-T crossover in addition\cite{sb3}.
-But in the competinng regime of $h_4>0,h_8<0$, a lattice size dependent low-T sharp peak and a size-independent rounded KT-like peak at a higher temperature can be observed\cite{sb3}.
+But in the competing regime of $h_4>0,h_8<0$, a low-T sharp peak {appears that becomes more pronounced with system size} and a size-independent rounded KT-like peak at a higher temperature can be observed\cite{sb3}.
 Fig.\ref{sym-brk}(a) represents the temperature dependance of the specific heat for system size $L = 16, 32$ for $h_4=0.0$ and $h_8 = 1.0$ and $d = 0.0$.
-Here we have used a total of $4\times 10^5$ Monte carlo steps from which we neglected first $2\times 10^5$ steps for thermalization and rest for measurements.
-Numerical results show two peaks, one at low temperature and the other one at comparatively higher temperature the peak heights being size independent.
+Here we have used a total of $4\times 10^5$ Monte Carlo steps from which we neglected first $2\times 10^5$ steps for thermalization and rest for measurements.
+Numerical results show two peaks, one at low temperature and the other one at comparatively higher temperature, the peak heights being size independent.
 As mentioned before, the first peak associated with low temperature indicates a transition from ferromagnetic to KT whereas the higher temperature peak corresponds to a transition from KT to paramagnetic phase.
-The results are similar to that shown by Truong et al.\cite{sb3} where they have implimented cluster updating to avoid critical slowing down near transition temperatures.
-Interestingly, if we impliment DMI into the system (see Fig.\ref{sym-brk}(b)), the transition temperature for both the transitions get shifted to higher temperatures, the shift being larger for the high-T transition.
+The results are similar to that shown by Truong et al.\cite{sb3} where they have implemented cluster updating to avoid critical slowing down near transition temperatures.